RateCity.com.au

 • Entertainment, like online shopping, dinners out and more.

-They use your bank statements to confirm that you will be able to pay for existing essentials such as insurance, or kids education fees, after you take out the mortgage.
+Lenders use your bank statements to confirm that you will be able to pay for existing essentials such as insurance, or kids’ education fees, after you take out the mortgage.
 They will also check for any other liabilities that you may not have mentioned to them, such as scheduled direct debits from your account.

 If your account balance frequently hits zero, gets overdrawn almost every month just before your next salary is due, or if your entertainment expenses are high, lenders may determine that you will not be able to meet mortgage repayments comfortably.

-This is why experts recommend cutting down on frivolous spending, such as takeaway food and shopping sprees, in the months leading up to your home loan application.
-This will reduce the payments categorised as entertainment, giving you more room in your budget for mortgage repayments.
+This is why experts recommend cutting down on discretionary spending, such as takeaway food and shopping sprees, in the months leading up to your home loan application.
+This will reduce the spending categorised as entertainment in your bank statement, giving you more room in your budget for mortgage repayments.

 How fiscally responsible you are

-Home loan lenders favour borrowers that pose the lowest risk of default, and they look for evidence of fiscal responsibility in your bank statements.
-One of the ways they do this is by calculating how much you save.
-In fact, many home loan lenders want applicants to demonstrate genuine savings that are at least three months old before they will approve borrowers for a loan.
+Mortgage lenders typically favour borrowers that pose the lowest risk of default, and they look for evidence of fiscal responsibility in your bank statements.
+This may include calculating how much you save.
+In fact, many home loan providers want applicants to demonstrate genuine savings that are at least three months old before they will approve borrowers for a loan.

 • Savings held or accumulated in your bank account for a minimum of three months;